avivzusim/minecraftclient/README.md

 *the client is for 1.8 -

-There is just one rule!! send it to your'e friends
+There is just one rule!! send it to your'e friends - # edited: me as a kid lol..

 The Client Includes: